← Back to recipes

 2. 2

-Soak sliced eggplants in lightly salted water to prevent browning.
+Soak sliced eggplants in lightly 1 tsp salted water to prevent browning.

 3. 3

-Heat oil in a pan and add cumin seeds.
+Heat 2 tbsp vegetable oil in a pan and add cumin seeds.
 When they sizzle, add onions and green chilli, sautéing until lightly golden.

 4. 4

-Add minced garlic and cook for 30–40 seconds until fragrant.
+Add minced 4 cloves garlic, minced and cook for 30–40 seconds until fragrant.

 5. 5